GannettDigital/api-docs/source/includes/etl_reports/_etl_lead_attribution.md

 ### Response Data Details

 The csv will contain
 •	One row for every Contact Interaction created during the given timeslot.
 This is identified by type, e.g., email, chat, ph. call or form fill.
 This is the person or the lead and hence called the contact.
-We have PII info like name or email from these events.
+The row is enriched with available about the contact PII e.g. First name, Last name, email, phone number, address etc.
 •	If the Contact Interaction can be matched to a visitor, rows for each “touchpoint” will follow the interaction row.
 Possible types include visits or impressions.

 **Note:** Currently we do not have a lookback window limit.
 It looks for all interactions within LIPS.
 LIPS contains 30 days of history, so it is not an issue.
 We will implement a lookback window in the next iteration so that the information is relevant.